jarrenb/playdown/readme.md

 playdown should be as customizable as possible. if all the writer wants to do is have two characters talking, then all they need to add to the playdown file is the characters talking. converting that playdown file to sml should still create screenplay like formatting. my point is, if the writer doesn't want to include certain aspects of the script, that's fine with playdown. leaving stuff out means just that, the screenplay won't have the thing, but it can have the thing if the writer wants. a blank playdown file will render one blank page with nothing on it. a title page with only a title will render a title where you expect a title on the title page, but with no other content

+### auto-formatting: do we use it?

+first character of elements that do not already have special formatting, i.e. action and dialogue, should auto-capitalize the first letter. writer's may add this already, in which case playdown will do nothing, but for lazy writer's (like me) playdown's got your back

+### emphasis

+uppercase is used for production emphasis. like to point out things that will be needed come production time. arbitrary uppercase is in playdown by placing the emphasized text between either two asterisks or two underscores.

+example:

+*\*\three suvs\*\*

+or

+\_\_extremely large fake mustache\_\_

 ## elements of a screenplay:

 ### title page